Entanglement boosting: Low-volume logical Bell pair preparation for distributed fault-tolerant quantum computation: Volume calculations

-In Fig.~\ref{fig:protocol-switching}a, we show the LLV for concatenated entanglement distillation in Ref.~\cite{Pattison2025} to achieve the output logical error rates of $10^{-12}$, with buffer space (the space allocated for logical entanglement distillation) of 10 rotated surface code patches, which is the same space required for the boosting+distillation with the $[[10,8,2]]$ code shown in Fig.~\ref{fig:protocol-switching}.
-For this evaluation, we assume the use of $d_s=19$ rotated surface code, which is the same as the boosting and boosting+distillation protocols evaluated in Fig.~\ref{fig:protocol-switching}a.
-For an input Bell pair error rate of 1\%, the optimized code sequence identified in Ref.~\cite{Pattison2025} is $[3,1,3]_X, [2,1,2]_Y, [2,1,2]_X,$ and$ [[6,4,2]]$, where $[n,1,n]$ denotes the classical repetition code used for entanglement purification~\cite{Bennett1996purification} along a specific basis (subscripts).
-To evaluate the LLV, we first note that the number of logical CNOTs required to perform entanglement purification with the $[2,1,2]$ code is 1, and 2 for $[3,1,3]$.
-For the highest level of concatenation with $[[6,4,2]]$ code, we use the circuit volume model for the pipelined implementation (Eq.~\eqref{eq:total-volume}).
 We obtain the success rates of state injection and each distillation step from the open-source code accompanying Ref.~\cite{Pattison2025}, and calculate the required number of distillation trials at each concatenation level to achieve a single successful output.
 Adding the volumes described above, along with an additional term for the buffering cost of Bell pairs ($\mathcal{V}_b$ in Fig.~\ref{fig:llv}), we obtain the LLV of the injection-distillation approach shown in Fig.~\ref{fig:boosting_llv}.
 We remark that, for simplicity, the above evaluation for the concatenated protocol in Ref.~\cite{Pattison2025} neglects the additional spacetime volume associated with inter-level buffering required while accumulating the outputs of lower level distillations for use in the next concatenation level, which may be significant for operations within a limited space; such costs are ignored by assuming that all required distillation instances operate in parallel.